Construction Engineering Courses

 Hours: 3

 Design of water distribution systems and open channels; selection of pumps and turbines; hydraulics of wells; basic engineering hydrology including precipitation, infiltration, runoff, flood routing, fluid flow in pipe, statistical measures and water resources planning.
-Prerequisites: CONE 331.
+Prerequisites: CONE 331 with a minimum grade of C.

 CONE 351 - Surveying for Construction